Wilfrid M. de Freitas - Bookseller

 $65

 Macfarlane-Grieve, Captain A.A. (ed.)
 A History of Durham Rowing.
-Newcastle-upon-Tyne: Amdrew Reid and Company, 1922.
+Newcastle-upon-Tyne: Andrew Reid and Company, 1922.
 [First edition].
 "With a foreword and introductory chapter by Lieut-Col. W.D.
 Lowe ..."* Illustrated with photographs.
 Original violet-blue cloth, lettered in gilt; corners, joints and spine ends faintly rubbed; lightly speckled patch on rear.
 Endpapers toned; edges a bit dusty.
 A near fine copy.

 * "Including also 'Durham School Rowing,' by the Rev. R.H.J.
 Poole, M.A., and 'The Durham Amateur Rowing Club,' by J.G.
 Burrell, Esq."